 In her first year with the Gophers, Allister pushed her squad to improve every day by maintaining a strong work ethic on the playing field and in the classroom.
 The results couldn't be ignored, as the team nearly doubled its win total from the previous year and finished the 2011 campaign with a 31-24 overall record.
 Minnesota also improved its Big Ten win total from two in 2010 to nine in 2011.
 Allister's 15-game jump in the win column was only matched nationally by 11 other Division I schools.

 In her second season, Allister drew the tall task of fielding a youthful team that featured 10 underclassmen.
 But to everyone's surprise except those involved with the program, her team flourished to become one of the Big Ten's most powerful offensive teams.
 The squad would post a 31-22 record, which included a mark of 9-5 against teams that qualified for NCAA Regional play.
 Arguably the highlight of the season was when the Gophers won a weekend series against Big Ten Champion and nationally-ranked Michigan, a feat that had not been accomplished by the Gophers since 1983.
 Before 2011 and 2012, the Gophers had not posted back-to-back 30-win seasons since 2003 and 2004.

-Prior to taking over the reigns at Minnesota, Allister was one of the nation's top softball assistants -- helping three different programs to Super Regional appearances, with five trips in a six-year stretch.
+Prior to taking over the reins at Minnesota, Allister was one of the nation's top softball assistants -- helping three different programs to Super Regional appearances, with five trips in a six-year stretch.
 A proven developer of talent, Allister has groomed numerous student-athletes into elite softball players, including 10 NFCA All-Americans, and has consistently helped build nationally-ranked programs throughout her career.

 The Nacogdoches, Texas native served as an assistant at Oregon in 2010 when she helped coach the Ducks to one of their best seasons in program history, including their first-ever Super Regional berth.
 While in Eugene, Allister assisted in all aspects of the softball program with an emphasis on hitting, catching and outfielders.
 Off the field, Allister acted as recruiting and travel coordinator, as well as serving as the program's primary contact for admissions, compliance and eligibility.